ProjectQ-Framework/FermiLib/docker/DOCKER.rst

         docker build -t "fermiq_docker" .

-3. To run the image (assuming you're still inside your working directory), execute with `YOUR_WORK_DIR` as the path to your working directory:
+3. To run the image (assuming you're still inside your working directory), execute with :code:`YOUR_WORK_DIR` as the path to your working directory:

 .. code-block:: bash

         docker run -it -v $(pwd):YOUR_WORK_DIR -w YOUR_WORK_DIR fermiq_docker

-When you're done using the Docker image, you can execute :code:`docker stop YOUR_CONTAINER_ID` or :code:`docker kill YOUR_CONTAINER_ID` to stop your container (you can get your container ID by using the command :code:`docker ps`).
+When you're done using the Docker image, you can execute :code:`docker stop YOUR_CONTAINER_ID` or :code:`docker kill YOUR_CONTAINER_ID` to stop your container (you can get the container ID by using the command :code:`docker ps`).
 Finally, feel free to use this as a parent image to build a more customized image layer, perhaps containing the available plugins (`PySCF <https://github.com/ProjectQ-Framework/FermiLib-Plugin-PySCF>`__ or `Psi4 <https://github.com/ProjectQ-Framework/FermiLib-Plugin-Psi4>`__) for FermiLib.